ssorj/qtools/README.md

 `$HOME/.local/bin` is in your path.

     $ cd quiver/
-    $ make install
+    $ ./plano install

-Use the `PREFIX` option to change the install location.
+Use the `--prefix` option to change the install location.

-    $ sudo make install PREFIX=/usr/local
+    $ sudo ./plano install --prefix /usr/local

 ## Command-line interface

 ### Common arguments

-The core commands take one or more URLs.
-These indicate the location of a message source or target, such as a queue or topic.
+The messaging commands take a URL indicating the location of a message source or target, such as a queue or topic.

-    qsend ADDRESS-URL [ADDRESS-URL ...]
+    qsend URL [MESSAGE ...]

-An address URL has optional scheme and server parts.
-The default scheme is 'amqp', and the default server is '127.0.0.1:5672'.
-You can use the `--server` option to change the default server.
+A URL has optional scheme, host, and port parts.
+The default scheme is `amqp`, and the default host and port are `localhost:5672`.

-    [SCHEME:][//SERVER/]ADDRESS
+    [SCHEME:][//HOST[:PORT]/]ADDRESS

-The send and request commands take message content on standard input (one message per line) or via the `--message` option.
-The `--message` option can be repeated.
+The send and request commands take message content from the optional `MESSAGE` arguments (one message per argument) or from standard input or a file (one message per line).

-The receive and respond commands run forever unless you use the `--count` option to tell them to stop after processing a given number of messages or requests.
+The receive and respond commands run forever unless you use the `--count` option to tell them to stop after processing a given number of messages.

-Tools that read from or write to the console take the following
+Tools that read messages from or write messages to the console take the following options:
-options:

-    --input FILE          Read input from FILE
+    --input FILE          Read messages from FILE
-    --output FILE         Write output to FILE
+    --output FILE         Write messages to FILE

 With a few exceptions, all the tools share these options:

-    -h, --help            Print help output
-    --verbose             Print detailed logging
-    --quiet               Print no logging
+    -h, --help            Show this help message and exit --version             Print the Qtools version and exit --quiet               Print no logging to the console --verbose             Print detailed logging to the console --debug               Print debugging output to the console

+### The qconnect command

+This command is for testing connections to AMQP servers.
+It only connects (or fails to connect).
+It doesn't transfer any messages.

+    qconnect [OPTIONS] [URL]

+Typical usage:

+    $ qbroker &
+    $ qconnect --verbose
+    qconnect-21511c30: Connecting to amqp://localhost:5672
+    qconnect-21511c30: Connected to server 'broker-dec74e10'

+    $ qbroker --cert cert.pem --key key.pem &
+    $ qconnect --tls

+    $ qconnect --user alice --password secret amqps://example.net

-### The `qsend` and `qreceive` commands
+### The qsend and qreceive commands

 These commands perform one-way message transfers.

-    qsend URL [URLS] [OPTIONS] [< messages.txt]
+    qsend [OPTIONS] URL [MESSAGE ...] [< messages.txt]
-    qreceive URL [URLS] [OPTIONS] [> messages.txt]
+    qreceive [OPTIONS] URL [URLS] [> messages.txt]

-    qsend URL --message MESSAGE

-    qreceive URL --count 1
-    -> MESSAGE

-The send command reads messages, one per line, from standard input.
-Alternatively, you can input messages using the `--message` option.
-The receive command prints each message it receives to standard output.

 Typical usage:

+    $ qbroker &
-    $ qsend amqp://example.net/queue1 --message m1 &
+    $ qsend amqp://localhost/queue1 message1
-    $ qreceive amqp://example.net/queue1
+    $ qreceive amqp://localhost/queue1 --count 1
-    queue1: m1
+    message1

-### The `qrequest` and `qrespond` commands
+### The qrequest and qrespond commands

 The request command sends a request and waits for a response.
 The respond command listens for requests, processes them, and sends responses.

-    qrequest URL [URLS] [OPTIONS] [< requests.txt] [> responses.txt]
+    qrequest [OPTIONS] URL [MESSAGE ...] [< requests.txt] [> responses.txt]
-    qrespond URL [URLS] [OPTIONS]

-    qrequest URL --message REQUEST
-    -> RESPONSE

-    qrespond URL --count 1
+    qrespond [OPTIONS] URL

-The request command reads request messages from standard input and writes responses to standard output.

 Typical usage:

+    $ qbroker &
-    $ qrespond amqp://example.net/jobs --upper &
+    $ qrespond amqp://localhost/jobs --upper --reverse &
-    $ qrequest amqp://example.net/jobs --message abc
+    $ qrequest amqp://localhost/jobs abc
-    ABC
+    CBA

-### The `qmessage` command
+### The qmessage command

-This command generates message content for use by the `qsend` and `qrequest` tools.
+This command generates message inputs for use by the `qsend` and `qrequest` tools.

     qmessage [OPTIONS] | {qsend,qrequest}

-    qmessage --id ID --body CONTENT
-    -> MESSAGE

-    qmessage --count 3
-    -> MESSAGE
-    -> MESSAGE
-    -> MESSAGE

 The output is in JSON format.
 The send and request tools can consume it.
 Usually you pipe it in, like this: